Delaware Articles of Incorporation

 - Limits the liability of directors, officers, and shareholders

 - Fulfills statutory requirements to register your business name

 Other Helpful Delaware Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to Delaware.
-Your specialist will help you tailor articles of incorporation to your state.

 - Number: One or more required.

 - Quorum: Majority of directors, unless bylaws fix a different number.
 No less than one third.

 - As stated in the bylaws.
 One person may hold multiple offices.
 One officer is required to be responsible for maintaining corporate records.